 Generally for F-1 and J-1 students, you are a nonresident for tax purposes for 5 calendar years.
 Note that the year that you enter the U.S. in this visa status counts as your first year even if you were here only a portion of that year.
 After your 5th calendar year in the United States you become a resident for tax purposes.
 We recommend you work through the initial steps of the Sprintax process to confirm your tax residency so you can correctly file your taxes.

 Generally J-1 scholars are nonresidents for tax purposes for their first two calendar years.
 The year that you enter the U.S. in J-1 status is your first year even if you were here only a portion of that year.
 After your second calendar year in the United States you become a resident for tax purposes.
 We recommend you work through the initial steps of the Sprintax process to confirm your tax residency so you can correctly file your taxes.
 Note that if your country of tax residency has a 365-day tax treaty, you may be able to claim those exemptions even once you are a resident for tax purposes.

 Generally if you were here for more than 183 days of the tax year in H-1B, O-1, or TN status you will be a resident for tax purposes.
 You will need to take the IRS’ substantial presence test to determine your tax residency.
 It is possible that you will be considered a “dual status resident.”
 The best source for information about Dual Status residency is from the IRS publication 519 "U.S. Tax Guide for Aliens."
 It can be downloaded from the IRS website.
 Also consider utilizing the tax resources on the Sprintax portal.

 If you are a nonresident, you can use the Sprintax software to complete your taxes.

-If you need additional help, you can hire a tax preparer or obtain assistance at a local library.
-Resident tax forms are available from the IRS website or at local libraries and post offices.
+If you need additional help, you can hire a tax preparer.
+Resident tax forms are available from the IRS website.